CNA Salary by State

 July 11th, 2010

-In order to be certified and to be placed on the Nurse Aide Register of the state in which the prospective CNA resides, the prospective CNA needs to take a CNA training program through a local community college or hospital and prepare for the state CNA certification exam.
-The certification training programs vary in length, depending on the number of training classes per week, but they generally last from 2 to 6 months.
-Most courses require prospective Certified Nursing Assistants to have a high school diploma or GED.
-The CNA training and certification programs cover everything the prospective CNA needs to know in order to pass successfully the CNA Certification test.
+In order to be certified and to be placed on the Nurse Aide Register of the state in which the prospective Nurse Aide resides, the prospective Certified Nurse Assistant needs to take a CNA training program through a local community college or hospital and prepare for the state CNA certification exam.
+The certification CNA training programs vary in length, depending on the number of training classes per week, but they generally last from 2 to 6 months.
+Most CNA training programs require prospective Certified Nursing Assistants to have a high school diploma or GED.
+The CNA training and certification programs cover everything the prospective Nurse Aide needs to know in order to pass successfully the CNA Certification test.

 Ten reasons to complete a CNA Training and become a CNA